yoayo112/Wormvolution/README.md

 ### Design:

 Follows a loose MVC model.
-See the flowchart in this directory.
+See the flowchart in the documentation directory.
 Main.java is the controller in this framework and is the root of the program.

+### Dependencies:

+Requires java swing - should be in the dependencies directory.

+---

 @authors: Sean Thornton and Sky Vercauteren, 2025.